Robust Resilient Signal Reconstruction under Adversarial Attacks: Introduction

+In general, AADL is seen as a procedure to estimate the attack support.
+Research in compressed sensing has demonstrated significant improvement to sparse recovery performance by incorporating support information.
+For example, relaxing the sparsity assumption and reducing the recovery error \cite{friedlander2011recovering}.
+However, due to the black-box nature of data-driven learning models, AADL's performance relies on the quality of the training dataset and the choice of pre-defined hyperparameters \cite{ahmed2020challenges}.
+Thus, AADL could only produce probabilistic conclusions that would contain ``false positive" (FP) cases.
+Consequently, the FP cases in the estimated attack support should be quantified and utilized in the signal reconstruction scheme.
+In this paper, we quantify the FP uncertainty of AADL using a Bernoulli distribution model and develop a symmetrical pruning operation to compensate for the FP uncertainty.
+Next, a robust resilient signal reconstruction method is proposed using the pruning algorithm.

-The rest of the paper is organized as follows: In Section~\ref{Prelims}, the measurement model considered is presented with the basic reconstruction problem.
-In Section~\ref{Reconstruction}, some achievable bounds are proved for the reconstruction problem where the exact support of the attack vector is assumed to be provided apriori by some support estimator.
-In Section~\ref{Robust Reconstruction}, the exact support knowledge assumption is replaced by an uncertainty model derived from the ROC statistic of the support estimator and new results are obtained based on the statistical information.
-Special cases of data-driven model and linear dynamical systems were considered in Section~\ref{Case}.
-Finally, some future directions are highlighted in Section~\ref{Conclusions}
+The rest of the paper is organized as follows.
+Necessary notations are clarified in Section \ref{notation}.
+In Section \ref{Prelims}, a measurement model is presented with the basic reconstruction problem.
+In Section \ref{Reconstruction}, some achievable error bounds are proved for the reconstruction problem where the exact support of the attack vector is assumed to be provided apriori by some support estimator.
+In Section \ref{pruning}, the exact support knowledge assumption is removed and a more realistic scenario is considered: the estimated attack support is assumed to satisfy a Bernoulli distribution.
+A pruning algorithm is given to compensate for the support uncertainty and new error bounds are obtained based on the pruning algorithm.
+A simulation of a water distribution system was studied in Section \ref{sim}.
+Finally, concluding remarks and future directions are highlighted in Section \ref{conclusion}.